nkrumahinc/nkrumahinc/README.md

 🤔 I’m looking for help with : CI/CD and Design Patterns

-📫 How to reach me: email nkrumahthis@gmail.com
+📫 How to reach me: check the pane on the left.